Food premises and COVID-19

 - Step 3: Review all requirements in the Durham Region Health Department (DRHD) home-based food premises document and all applicable legislation, such as the Ontario Food Premises Regulation and Health Protection and Promotion Act.

-- Step 4: Complete the food premises questionnaire with all applicable business information and submit to DRHD for review at least 14 days before operation.
+- Step 4: Complete a notification of intent to open a food premise application online with all applicable business information and submit to DRHD for review at least 14 days before operation.
 Your local public health inspector will review your application and contact you to further discuss your new HBFP operation.

 - Step 6: Once your HBFP is inspected, it must be in compliance with the DineSafe Durham by-law, including the disclosure of your inspection and business on DineSafe Durham.
 Your HBFP will be inspected routinely as determined by DRHD.